shrushtidoshi22/devcamper/docs/spec.md

 #### 9.2.3 Security Mitigation

 - **Data Encryption**: Ensure all sensitive user data is encrypted in transit and at rest.
-- **Multi-Factor Authentication (MFA)**: Require MFA for instructors and administrators to prevent unauthorized access.
+- **Multi-Factor Authentication (MFA)**: Require MFA for Publishers and administrators to prevent unauthorized access.
 - **Content Moderation**: Use automated tools and manual review processes to detect and remove harmful content.

 #### 9.2.4 Market Mitigation